-Raegan Steinberg, co-owner of Arthur’s Nosh Bar in Montreal’s hip Saint-Henri neighborhood, calls her partner chef Alex Cohen an “everything and the kitchen sink kind of cook.”
-Called the McArthur Sandwich, this high-piled schnitzel-filled creation adapted from the restaurant is the perfect example of his genius.
-Pounded and breaded chicken is topped with sweet honey, salty dill pickles, and vinegar-y iceberg slaw, then served upon crispy challah toast.
-The secret to the crunchy yet hearty schnitzel breading: instant mashed potato flakes mixed into the breadcrumbs.
+Raegan Steinberg, co-owner of Arthur’s Nosh Bar in Montreal, calls her partner chef Alex Cohen an “everything and the kitchen sink kind of cook.”
+His piled-high creation, called the McArthur Sandwich (named for Raegan’s late father), is a crispy breaded chicken schnitzel seasoned with Montreal steak spice and served on challah toast.
+Toppings include sweet honey, salty dill pickles, and vinegary iceberg slaw.
+The secret to the hearty schnitzel breading?
+Instant mashed potato flakes.

 - 2 cups buttermilk

 - 6 oz. plain full-fat yogurt